CHAPTER 39 - ON-SITE WASTEWATER CONTRACTORS AND INSPECTORS CERTIFICATION BOARD

 (7) Normal wear and tear to the system.

-(b) Inspectors shall not be required to:
+(b) Point-of-sale inspectors shall not be required to:

 (1) Identify property lines;